In this blog post, I will show you, step by step, how you can draw this new Zentangle® pattern called Ludlow.

 Tangles or patterns abound around us.

 As you start practicing with the Zentangle Method, you usually end up seeing patterns everywhere!
 You may even want to create your own step-by-step instructions on how to draw a tangle.
-[Insert block to direct people to my step-by-step instructions download]

 I wanted to deconstruct this pattern as soon as I saw that picture in a magazine.